Stockade Companies

+As of May 2026, the company operates eight Sirloin Stockade locations (four in Texas, two in Missouri, and one each in Oklahoma and Kentucky) and seven Montana Mike's locations (three in Indiana, two in Oklahoma, and one each in Iowa and Texas).

 History

 The company was established in 1984 by a group of Sirloin Stockade franchisees.
+The Sirloin Stockade brand dates back to 1966 in Oklahoma City, Oklahoma.

 In 2008, Tom Ford became the CEO of Stockade Companies.
-Ford began working for the company on its first day in 1966 as a dishwasher at the debut restaurant in Oklahoma City.
+Ford began working for the company on its first day in 1966 as a dishwasher at the debut Sirloin Stockade restaurant in Oklahoma City.
 Ford worked in additional positions while attending college and later purchased a Sirloin Stockade restaurant in 1979 in the Austin, Texas area.

-On June 2, 2020, the last Coyote Canyon restaurant, located in Bradley, Illinois, closed due to the COVID-19 pandemic.
+The company also operated under the Coyote Canyon name, but the last such restaurant, located in Bradley, Illinois, closed on June 2, 2020, due to the COVID-19 pandemic.